-Sandy has more than 30 years' experience in the Victorian health sector and in February 2022 was appointed Executive Director Strategy, Planning and Performance at the Royal Children's Hospital.
+Sandy has more than 30 years' experience in the Victorian health sector and is currently Executive Director Strategy, Planning and Performance at the Royal Children's Hospital.
 Sandy has served on a number of not for profit and public sector Boards in the areas of women, housing, community and health.
-Sandy joined the Queen Elizabeth Centre Board in 2017 and has been Board President since July 2018.
-She is also chair of the Strategy, Governance & Remuneration Committee.
+She joined the QEC Board in 2017 and has been Board President since July 2018.
+Board meeting attendance for the period was 100%.

-Mr Warwick Spargo Vice President
+Mr Frank Gullone Vice President